 Marvin Drucker

-Marv Drucker spent his early career in New York playing for countless gigs as a musical journeyman.
-He witnessed first hand the changing of musical life in New York as the big bands folded and bebop became the most popular form of jazz.
-Marv was there to see how these changes affected the working musician, later moving to San Diego where he decided to be a part of the solution.
-In the late 1960s, Marv decided to help the working musician by being a board member of the union.
-Over the years Marv worked to provided benefits for union musicians and to encourage venues in the city to hire union members.
-And he played a ton of great music along the way.
+Marv Drucker spent his early career in New York playing all types of venues from showrooms, to hotels, dives, clubs and theaters, more than you can imagine.
+Such performers were referred to as “musical journeyman,” and Marv was among the best.
+He witnessed firsthand the changing of musical styles in New York as the big bands folded and bebop became the most popular form of jazz following World War II.
+Marv was there to see how these changes affect working musicians and he realized the important role the Musicians Union played in seeking proper compensation for his work.
+Years later, after moving to San Diego, he saw a need to strengthen the local union chapter.
+Beginning in the late 1960s, Marv decided to help the working musician by serving on the union board, a post he kept for several decades.
+Over the years, Marv worked to provided benefits for union members and to encourage venues in the city to hire union musicians.
+Marv made a difference.